East Asia·China·Updated April 29, 2026

 What scams target tourists in Macao?

-The most frequently reported tourist scams in Macao are Casino Chip Swapping Scam, Drink Spiking in Clubs and Bars, Casino Credit Line Trap, with 4 classified as high severity.
+The most frequently reported tourist scams in Macao are Drink Spiking in Clubs and Bars, Counterfeit Brand Store Trap, Lucky Draw Casino Promotion Scam, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Kyoto and Beijing.
+Similar patterns are also documented in Tokyo and Seoul.

 Are taxis safe in Macao?